Debt Ratios for Home Lending

-The debt to income ratio is a formula lenders use to determine how much of your income is available for a monthly mortgage payment after all your other recurring debt obligations are fulfilled.
+Your ratio of debt to income is a tool lenders use to determine how much of your income is available for your monthly home loan payment after you have met your other monthly debt payments.

-In these ratios, the first number is the percentage of your gross monthly income that can be spent on housing costs.
-This ratio is figured on your total payment, including hazard insurance, HOA dues, PMI - everything.
+For these ratios, the first number is how much (by percent) of your gross monthly income that can go toward housing costs.
+This ratio is figured on your total payment, including hazard insurance, homeowners' dues, PMI - everything.

-The second number in the ratio is what percent of your gross income every month which can be spent on housing costs and recurring debt together.
-For purposes of this ratio, debt includes payments on credit cards, auto loans, child support, etcetera.
+The second number is the maximum percentage of your gross monthly income which can be spent on housing costs and recurring debt.
+For purposes of this ratio, debt includes credit card payments, auto payments, child support, etcetera.

 With a 29/41 (FHA) qualifying ratio

-If you'd like to calculate pre-qualification numbers with your own financial data, feel free to use our very useful Mortgage Loan Qualification Calculator.
+If you'd like to calculate pre-qualification numbers on your own income and expenses, please use this Mortgage Loan Qualification Calculator.

-Don't forget these are only guidelines.
-We'd be thrilled to go over pre-qualification to help you determine how much you can afford.
+Remember these are just guidelines.
+We will be thrilled to pre-qualify you to help you determine how large a mortgage you can afford.

 MidTowne Mortgage can answer questions about these ratios and many others.
 Call us at (478) 746-2063.